awsdocs/amazon-eks-user-guide/doc_source/managed-node-groups.md

 ## Managed node groups concepts<a name="managed-node-group-concepts"></a>
 + Amazon EKS managed node groups create and manage Amazon EC2 instances for you\.
-+ All managed nodes are provisioned as part of an Amazon EC2 Auto Scaling group that's managed for you by Amazon EKS\.
-Moreover, all resources including Amazon EC2 instances and Auto Scaling groups run within your AWS account\.
++ Every managed node is provisioned as part of an Amazon EC2 Auto Scaling group that's managed for you by Amazon EKS\.
+Moreover, every resource including Amazon EC2 instances and Auto Scaling groups run within your AWS account\.
-+ The Auto Scaling group of a managed node group spans all of the subnets that you specify when you create the group\.
++ The Auto Scaling group of a managed node group spans every subnet that you specify when you create the group\.
 + Amazon EKS tags managed node group resources so that they are configured to use the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md)\.
 **Important**
 If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
 In addition, you should enable the `--balance-similar-node-groups` feature\.